Chia-Network/chia-blockchain/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/Chia-Network/chia-blockchain?logo=GitHub)

-Chia is a modern cryptocurrency built from scratch, designed to be efficient, decentralized, and secure.
+tad is a modern cryptocurrency built from scratch, designed to be efficient, decentralized, and secure.
 Here are some of the features and benefits:
 * [Proof of space and time](https://docs.google.com/document/d/1tmRIb7lgi4QfKkNaxuKOBHRmwbVlGL4f7EsBDr_5xZE/edit) based consensus which allows anyone to farm with commodity hardware
 * Very easy to use full node and farmer GUI and cli (thousands of nodes active on mainnet)
 * Simplified UTXO based transaction model, with small on-chain state
 * Lisp-style Turing-complete functional [programming language](https://chialisp.com/) for money related use cases
 * BLS keys and aggregate signatures (only one signature per block)
-* [Pooling protocol](https://www.chia.net/2020/11/10/pools-in-chia.html) (in development) that allows farmers to have control of making blocks
+* [Pooling protocol](https://www.tad.net/2020/11/10/pools-in-tad.html) (in development) that allows farmers to have control of making blocks
 * Support for light clients with fast, objective syncing
 * A growing community of farmers and developers around the world